maldorne/mud-web-proxy/README.md

 privkey.pem -> /etc/letsencrypt/live/...somewhere.../privkey.pem
 ```

-How to install the certificates is beyond the scope of this project, but you could use [Certbot](https://certbot.eff.org/about/).
-You can find installation instructions for every operating system there.
+How to install the certificates is beyond the scope of this project, but you could use [Certbot](https://certbot.eff.org/pages/about).
+You can find installation instructions for every operating system there, or look for instructions for your specific OS in any search engine with something like `How to install certbot for let's encrypt in <your operating system>`.

 ## Configuration